RyanCharlesNeu/Autonomous-Rover-Research/README.md

 <img src="assets/MotorMounting.jpeg" width="40%" />

-*Motor mounting.
-Mounting holes were drill pressed directly into the aluminum chassis.*
+*Mounting holes were drill pressed directly into the aluminum chassis and motors were bolted to chassis.*

 **Battery Holder & ESC Mounts**